-Benjamin A. Stark is the Motions Counsel for Barrett & Farahany.
+Benjamin A. Stark is a partner at Barrett & Farahany.
 A skilled employment law attorney, Benjamin fights to protect employees’ rights in matters such as discrimination, harassment, retaliation, and overtime pay.

 Benjamin has won every matter he has ever taken to trial.
 In June 2015, he served as trial counsel in the first case in the nation to go to trial under the Genetic Information Nondiscrimination Act (GINA).
 The jury awarded $2 million to his client in that case: Jack Lowe and Dennis Reynolds v.
 Atlas Logistics Group Retail Services (Atlanta), LLC.

 Benjamin is motivated to stand with the “least of these” – people who generally don’t have a voice in society or the ability to defend themselves.
 He is driven to help them and provide them with a voice.
 Since joining Barrett & Farahany in June of 2012, he has served as Lead Counsel on dozens of cases in state court, federal court and arbitration.

 In his role as Motions Counsel, Benjamin specializes in handling motions for the other attorneys in the firm, thereby freeing them up to focus on litigation and negotiation.
 Because he specializes in responding to employers’ Motions for Summary Judgment and Motions to Dismiss, Benjamin’s success rate in fighting such motions is significantly above average.
 In this way, Benjamin fights to ensure that all of the firm’s clients get their day in court.